 Medical experts have told us for years that worrying affects our health.
 Jesus noticed that Martha was troubled.
 She was frantic and angry.
-What kind of affect does that have on our bodies?
-Ulcers, headaches, depression and so many more.
+What kind of effect does that have on our bodies?
+Ulcers, headaches, depression, and so many more.

-God tell us not to “be anxious about anything”.
+God tells us not to “be anxious about anything.”
 I clung to that verse when I was diagnosed with cancer.